apisnetworks/apiscp-docs/docs/admin/Authentication.md

 # Returns 1
 ```
 ::: tip Changing secrets
-Changing a server secret will invalid all saved passwords as well as invalidate intraservice access within the UI.
+Changing a server secret will invalidate all saved passwords as well as invalidate intraservice access within the UI.
 Server secrets should be the same across related servers for use with [cp-proxy](Panel%20proxy.md).
 :::